Doctor of Medicine/Master of Science in Clinical Research

 Eligibility and Application Procedures

-All medical students accepted to BUSM are eligible to apply to the MD/MSCR dual degree program.
-Students interested in the MD/MSCR program should apply first to BUSM.
-Once accepted to BUSM, students who decide to apply to the MD/MSCR program should submit an application directly to the MD/MSCR program director before February 15 of the third year of medical school.
-You are encouraged to discuss the program with the director and apply as early as possible once you matriculate to BUSM, however.
+All medical students accepted to the Chobanian & Avedisian School of Medicine are eligible to apply to the MD/MSCR dual degree program.
+Students interested in the MD/MSCR program should apply first to the Chobanian & Avedisian School of Medicine.
+Once accepted to the Chobanian & Avedisian School of Medicine, students who decide to apply to the MD/MSCR program should submit an application to the MD/MSCR program before December 1st of the third year of medical school.
+You are encouraged to discuss the program with the director and apply as early as possible once you matriculate to the Chobanian & Avedisian School of Medicine, however.
 Note that if you enroll in the program and change your mind, you may opt out without penalty.